-- Window and structural collisions, including with buildings, wind farms, and electrical poles
+- Window and structural collisions, including buildings, wind farms, and electrical poles.

-While these threats are serious, the more aware birders are of the unusual predators birds face, including how we can be inadvertent bird predators, the easier it will be to help protect birds and promote more effective bird conservation.
+While these threats are serious, the more aware birders are of the unusual predators that birds face, including how humans can be inadvertent bird predators, the easier it will be to help protect birds and promote more effective bird conservation.